symfony/symfony-docs/components/security/authorization.rst

 using its :method:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\Storage\\TokenStorageInterface::setToken`
 method.

-From then on, the user is authenticated, i.e. identified.
+From then on, the user is authenticated, e.g. identified.
 Now, other parts of the application can use the token to decide whether or not the user may request a certain URI, or modify a certain object.
 This decision will be made by an instance of :class:`Symfony\\Component\\Security\\Core\\Authorization\\AccessDecisionManagerInterface`.